haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 As in antibodies, the small part of the nanobody region that binds the antigen is called **paratope**, while part of the antigen that binds to a nanobody is called **epitope**.
-Different from antibodies, nanobodies have only **three complementarity-determining regions (CDRs)** (hypervariable loops) whose sequence and conformation are altered to bind to different antigens.
+Different from antibodies, nanobodies have only **three complementarity-determining regions** (CDRs-hypervariable loops) whose sequence and conformation are altered to bind to different antigens.
 Another important feature of these molecules is that the highly conserved amino acids that are not part of the CDRs, namely the **framework regions (FRs)**, can play a role in the binding to the antigen.